thisisnic/awesome-arrow-r/README.md

 # Awesome Arrow 🏹

 Awesome resources for learning more about things relating to Apache Arrow and the R package [arrow](https://arrow.apache.org/docs/r/).

+If you have any suggestions for other resources to add here, please submit a PR!

 ## Official docs 🎯